castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 system.
 Our first principle is to only store the data to the level we will actually use it.
 We can always add more later.
-Our simple system doesn't care how old the user is, or where they are, so we can drop the `dateofbirth`, `address` and `latlon` fields.
+Our simple system doesn't care how old the user is, or where they are, so we can drop the `dateofbirth`, `address` and `lat_long` ideas.
 We'll keep the `role` field for demonstration purposes later.

-Now we make a few posts for users 'joe' and 'fred' using the remaining columns:
+Now we make a few test posts for users 'joe' and 'fred' using the remaining columns and dumping them in a single table:

 +----+----------+----------+----------------+--------+------------+----------------+-------------+-------------+
 |name| username | password | email          | role   | post_title | post_content   | post_summary| post_created|